 Nicolson’s cafe (now trading as Spoon)

 Unlike the Elephant House, Spoon (formerly known as Nicolson’s café) gives some mixed messages about its relationship with Harry Potter.
 On the front of the café you will find a sign saying Harry Potter was written here.
 Inside, there is a sign saying otherwise.

 The Elephant House is a café located on George IV Bridge in Edinburgh Old Town.
 It’s particularly famous for being the birthplace of Harry Potter.
 When she moved to Scotland, JK Rowling spent a lot of time in cafes, especially the Elephant House, writing the first Harry Potter books.
-She was particularly inspired by the place and its view on George Heriot’s school and the city.

 So, if you want to put yourself in her shoes for a bit, just go to the Elephant House and grab a coffee or cake!